Alexander Posey: Career

-Posey studied writing at Bacone.
+Posey studied writing at Bacone College.
 He read naturalists such as John Burroughs and Henry David Thoreau, who inspired him to write about the landscape of his childhood.

-After college he worked at Indian Journal, where he published poems.
+After college, he worked at Indian Journal, where he published poems.
 In 1895, he represented the Wind Clan as a member of the Creek National Council.
 He was also the director of a Creek orphanage.

-In 1901, Posey edited the journal Eufaula Indian Journal.
+In 1901, Posey edited the newspaper, Eufaula Indian Journal.
 He gained national recognition for founding the first Indian-published daily newspaper.

 In 1906, Posey was secretary for the Sequoyah Constitutional Convention, called to draft a constitution for a state to be majority Native American.
 According to the Encyclopedia of Oklahoma, he is credited with having written most of that constitution.
 The Native Americans hoped to gain a state of their own, in the period when whites were pushing for the Oklahoma and Indian territories to be admitted as a state to the Union.
 The Native Americans were not successful.
 Their tribal structures were dissolved as part of extinguishing Native American land title in what became the state of Oklahoma.

 Fus Fixico letters

-As Posey honed his satirical skills, he created a fictional persona, Fus Fixico (Muscogee Creek for "Heartless Bird"), whose editorial letters were published in the Indian Journal.
+As Posey honed his satirical skills, he created a fictional persona, Fus Fixico (Muscogee for "Heartless Bird"), whose editorial letters were published in the Indian Journal.
 Fus Fixico was represented as a full-blood Muscogee traditionalist, whose chatty letters were about his everyday life or detailed accounts that he had heard the fictional Muscogee medicine man Hotgun share with an audience of Creek elders: Kono Harjo, Tookpafka Micco, and Wolf Warrior.
-These monologues are written in Creek dialect.
+These monologues are written in Muscogee dialect.

 The Fus Fixico Letters have aspects of nostalgia but are primarily sharp political commentary about Muscogee Nation, Indian Territory, and United States politics.
 This was a time of political upheaval because Creek and other tribes' communal lands were being broken up into individual household allotments under the Dawes Act, to extinguish land title in preparation for statehood.
 The Curtis Act of 1898 dismantled tribal governments and institutions, also in preparation for Indian Territory to become part of the state of Oklahoma.